geekyutao/Inpaint-Anything/README.md

 ## <span id="remove-anything-video">📌 Remove Anything Video</span>
-With a single click on an object in the first frame of the video, Remove Anything Video will remove the object from the video!
+With a single click on an object in the first video frame, Remove Anything Video can remove the object from the whole video!
 We release some results below.
 (Code and implementation details will be released soon.)

 <table>
     <tr>